 When a person is very distressed, their brain cannot process information as it normally does.
 A moment can become “frozen in time,” and remembering it may feel as bad as going through it the first time because the images, sounds, smells, and feelings haven’t changed.
 These memories may be upsetting and unresolved and have a lasting negative effect that interferes with the way a person sees the world and the way they relate to other people.

 EMDR therapy seems to have a direct effect on the way that the brain processes information.
+Our brains are capable of resiliency and healing, and I like to think of EMDR as the “nudge” to remind our brain how to process through that which was previously stuck.
 Normal information processing is resumed, and the memories become “unfrozen”.
-The memory is stored the way other memories have been stored in the brain.
-Following a successful EMDR therapy session, a person no longer relives the images, sounds, and feelings when the event is brought to mind.
+The memory is then stored the way other memories have been stored in the brain.
+Following successful EMDR therapy, a person no longer feels like they are reliving the past when thinking about the memory.
 You still remember what happened, but it is less upsetting.
-EMDR therapy can be thought of as a physiologically based therapy that helps a person see disturbing material in a new and less distressing way.
-More info on trauma and the brain here.
+EMDR therapy helps a person see disturbing memories and experiences in a new and less distressing way.

 Through EMDR therapy, resolution of distressing life events is accomplished with a standardized set of clinical protocols that incorporates alternating bilateral stimulation (visual, auditory and/or tactile).
-For more information, please go to EMDRIA.org or watch this video.
+To learn more, please go to EMDRIA.org , watch this video and more info on trauma and the brain can be seen here.

 I’ll tell you what freedom is to me.
 No fear.

 EMDR had been originally established as helpful for trauma, although it’s been proven useful for treatment in the following areas:

 - Decreasing distress and intrusive imagery during pregnancy

 - Disturbing Memories